MUTUAL FUNDS AND RISK RATIOS

 Let us have a quick view of the above ratios

-The standard deviation is the average deviation of observed returns from the average return over a period of time.
+The standard deviation is the average deviation of observed returns from the average return over some time.

 Standard Deviation formula - Mutual funds risk ratios